cwimpy/website/content/author/admin/_index.md

 organizations = [ { name = "Massachusetts Institute of Technology", url = "electionlab.mit.edu" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = ""

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Data Science",
+  "Data Science"
-  "Elections",
   "Political Economy",
+  "Political Methodology",
-  "Political Methodology"
+  "Political Violence",
+  "Spatial Econometrics"
 ]

 # Organizational groups that you belong to (for People widget)